My teaching journey in HEIs

 Central Bank of Ireland, (17th October 2017) Whitaker Lecture – Ireland needs new perspective on Economic Development, Professor Frances Ruane.

-Integrating research into your everyday professional practices, Action Research & Self –Study Methods (I facilitated a two hour workshop with staff and faculty in DBS).
+Integrating research into your everyday professional practices, Action Research & Self –Study Methods.

 UCD (September 2017) Action Research Symposium, I participated in a 4 hour workshop on Action Research) delivered by NEARI group.